banekondic1996/Extended-Page-Chrome/README.md

 -Widget icons in bottom right to minimize widgets if enabled -Add font size for UI
 -Choose time formating
--Clock is in fixed position from top, and it can be decreased in settings -Add translations
+-Clock ("clock-block" class) is in fixed position from top, and it can be decreased in settings -Add translations
 -Add famous quotes widget that fades away, but leaves text visible -Add learn language widget, that displays 1 word a day in two languages of choice seperated by -.
 Widget fades, but text stays